ischrauwen-lab/Mendelian_Task1/README.md

 To test your skills and knowledge in the context of Mendelian Genetics, please complete the 3 tasks below within the requested deadline.

 ### Task 1
 Current exome/sequencing variant calls are standardly output in variant call format (VCF) format.
-We provided you with a small VCF file (Test_annotate.vcf) and ask you to check out the features of this file and process it further.
+We provided you with a small VCF file (Test_annotate.vcf - note this is in HG19) and ask you to check out the features of this file and process it further.

 **Task 1a**: Use the provided Test_annotate.vcf to select only the SNPs using the Genomic Analysis Toolkit aka GATK (thus removing the INDELS).
 Provide us with the code you used to do this.